kiranabazaar7/Doc/README.md

 Second, we will have a members view page, who can see the list of orders from the customers to the store.
 They can assign the order to themselves and start working on it.
-As the work progress they check the products so that if two members working on order, they can see each others progress and don't duplicate the work.
-After order is ready, they can finish the task which sends notification to the customers that order is ready to pick up.
+As the work progresses, they check the products so that if two members working on same order, they can see each others progress and don't duplicate the work.
+After order is ready, they can finish the task which sends notification to the customers that order is ready to pick up/ready to deliver.

 # Customer goals: